 Natural Treatment for a Clogged Milk Duct

-- Take a hot shower and massage breast tissue.
+- Take a hot shower: Take a hot shower and massage breast tissue.

-- Next, apply this coconut oil.
-Massage around the entire breast, up into the arm pit, with a special focus on the clogged duct area.
+- Apply coconut oil: Massage this coconut oil around the entire breast, up into the arm pit, with a special focus on the clogged duct area.
 You can also apply to any cracked nipples.
 When I did this, the tissue instantly softened a bit, but, more importantly, the pain let up.

-- Once the coconut oil has absorbed, apply thinly sliced organic potatoes to your breast with the clogged duct.
-Place them all around the breast, and put on a bra to hold the potato in place.
-You can also “grate” the potatoes.
+- Use potatoes: Apply coconut oil (see above) and then place thinly sliced organic potatoes to the breast with the clogged duct.
+Place them all around the breast, and put on a bra to hold the potato slices in place.
+(You can also “grate” the potatoes.)
 Place on breast and cover with a clean cloth.
 I know this sounds weird, but trust me on this one.
 Leave on for at least 1 hour.
 Replace with fresh potatoes as needed.

-- Nursing using this technique.
-Lay baby on a blanket on floor or bed.
+- Nurse using this technique: Lay baby on a blanket on the floor or bed.
 Get on your hands and knees above baby (bridge pose), and gently drop to your elbows.
 Let her nurse with your breast hanging down directly into her mouth.
 This position has gravity working for you.
 Try to point baby’s chin to the clogged duct, as this has the greatest force.

-- Consume sunflower lecithin as directed on bottle from a non-GMO source.
+- Try sunflower lecithin: Consume sunflower lecithin, from a non-GMO source, as directed on the bottle.
 This can thin the milk and help prevent “stickiness” which can cause clogged ducts in the first place.
 Some moms continue to take this supplement as a preventative step.
 It’s good for brain function, which may help with mamas

-- Take Phytolacca as directed on bottle.
+- Try phytolacca: Take phytolacca as directed on bottle.
 This homeopathic remedy stimulates the lymph system and can help to fight inflammation and infection.

-- Drink 1 cup of pineapple juice daily (not from concentrate).
+- Drink pineapple juice: Drink 1 cup of pineapple juice daily (not from concentrate).
 The bromelain in pineapple helps to reduce inflammation and the chance for clogged ducts.
 Kelsey, a reader below, swears by it!

-- Take probiotics, specifically L. fermentum or L. salivarius strains.
-Research shows that both are good alternatives to antibiotics to treat mastitis and may help prevent it as well.
+- Take probiotics: Research shows that probiotics, specifically L. fermentum or L. salivarius strains, are good alternatives to antibiotics to treat mastitis and may help prevent it as well.
 The study found that these strains of probiotics reduced bacterial count in mom’s breastmilk more efficiently than antibiotics did and reoccurrence of mastitis happened less in the probiotic groups than the antibiotic group.

-I followed steps 1-4, and the clogged milk duct in my breast went away.
-The additional steps will further prevent a clogged milk duct, and hopefully eliminate any potential for infection.
+After trying 1 through 4, the clogged milk duct in my breast went away.
+The additional ideas will further prevent a clogged milk duct, and hopefully eliminate any potential for infection.
 If you develop a fever and chills, consult with your health care provider immediately.
 Infections can be serious for you and baby.